 Contractors may pay thousands of dollars a year in insurance.
-Some of it, like workers' compensation insurance, is mandatory, while others provide a just-in-case safety net both for funding repairs and replacements and helping you recover from lawsuits.
+Some types of insurance, like workers' compensation insurance, are mandatory, while others provide a just-in-case safety net for both funding repairs and replacements and helping you recover from lawsuits.
 This guide will walk you through the types of insurance, what they cover and how they can protect you.

 Like workers' compensation insurance, most states require contractors to take out liability insurance.
 Even in states that don't, it's a wise precaution, as it protects your business from expenses you could incur if a non-employee is injured on your site or property.

 General liability insurance covers medical bills and may also cover damages, such as loss of income or damage to property, including structural damage.
 In the extreme case where an accident causes a death, compensation to the surviving immediate family is covered.

 It also protects you from any lawsuits resulting from the accident.
 Sometimes, this insurance covers lawsuits for injuries the plaintiff claims were caused by poor workmanship or negligence by you or your employees.
 However, not all types of general liability insurance cover this.
 If your policy does not, you may want to consider professional liability insurance as well.

 Types of contractor general liability insurance

 There are two kinds of general liability insurance policies for contractors.
 A claims-made policy covers a specific time period, regardless of when the accident happened.
 Say, for example, your client was injured in May and you pay for the doctor's bills on your own.
 In June, you take out the policy.
 In July, the client bills you for physical therapy associated with the accident.
 Those bills are covered by this type of insurance, as well as costs resulting from the lawsuit the client files in July.
 An occurrence policy only covers accidents that happen during the time the policy is in effect.